Qi successfully passed her qualifying exam!

-The Lin lab currently has one postdoctoral fellow, five graduate students and one exchange student.
+The Lin lab currently has 4 postdoctoral fellows and 4 students.

 Qiancheng graduated from the University of Cambridge with a major in Genetics and worked as a Research Officer at the Institute of Molecular and Cell Biology (A*STAR, Singapore).
-He is a second year graduate student in the Lin lab and is in the midst of preparing for the Qualifying Exam.
+He is a Ph.D. candidate in the Lin lab and works on engineering membrane encapsulated DNA origami structures.
 Outside the laboratory, he also experiments with caffeine extraction and yeast fermentation.

 Nature has evolved sophisticated and highly efficient molecular machineries for all forms of lives.
 Our lab focuses on engineering DNA-nanostructure-based molecular tools for investigating and engineering the naturally occurring molecular events.
 Those DNA-based tools have made it possible for us to manipulate macromolecules and higher order assemblies with nanometer precision.
 We expect such research to help elucidate biological questions at the single-molecule level, and in the long run lead to functional synthetic nano-machines that rival natural systems in complexity.

 For a full list of Prof Lin's publications, please click here.